GeveoAu/blog/_posts/2023-04-21-The Future of AI and Its Impact on Various Industries.md

 ---

-title:The Future of AI and Its Impact on Various Industries.
+title: The Future of AI and Its Impact on Various Industries.

 author: Akila Sachintha.